Cell-mediated immunity: Type 1 immunity

-It has been found in both mice and humans that the signature cytokines for these cells is interferon gamma and lymphotoxin alpha.
+It has been found in both mice and humans that the signature cytokines for these cells are interferon gamma and lymphotoxin alpha.
 The main cytokine for differentiation into TH1 cells is IL-12 which is produced by dendritic cells in response to the activation of pattern recognition receptors.
 T-bet is a distinctive transcription factor of TH1 cells.
 TH1 cells are also characterized by the expression of chemokine receptors which allow their movement to sites of inflammation.
 The main chemokine receptors on these cells are CXCR3A and CCR5.
-Epithelial cells and keratinocytes are able to recruit TH1 cells to sights of infection by releasing the chemokines CXCL9, CXCL10 and CXCL11 in response to interferon gamma.
+Epithelial cells and keratinocytes are able to recruit TH1 cells to sites of infection by releasing the chemokines CXCL9, CXCL10 and CXCL11 in response to interferon gamma.
 Additionally, interferon gamma secreted by these cells seems to be important in downregulating tight junctions in the epithelial barrier.